zats/Presentations/Objective Superman/presentation.md

 ### iOS Champion @ [wondermall.com](https://wondermall.com)

+^ iOS developer in a full-stack developers company.

 ^ E-commerce platform.

+^ Enough about me, who are you?

-^ iOS developer in a full-stack developers company.
+^ Show of hands: full time iOS developers

-^ This is my only chance to talk to people who know iOS.

 ---